TNT (Norwegian band)

-TNT is a Norwegian heavy metal band from Trondheim, formed in 1982.
-The band has released fourteen studio albums, three EPs and four live albums while going through numerous line-up changes since its formation.
-Guitarist Ronni Le Tekrø is the only consistent member of TNT.
-TNT has sold between 4-5 million albums worldwide as of 2016.
+TNT is a Norwegian hard rock band from Trondheim, formed in 1982.
+The band has released fourteen studio albums, three EPs and four live albums while going through numerous lineup changes since its formation.
+Guitarist Ronni Le Tekrø is the only consistent member of the band.
+TNT has sold between 4–5 million albums worldwide as of 2016.

 History

 1980s and 1990s

 TNT was formed in the Norwegian city of Trondheim in 1982, by vocalist and rhythm guitarist Dag Ingebrigtsen, guitarist Ronni Le Tekrø, bassist Steinar Eikum and drummer Diesel Dahl.
 Securing a national record contract with PolyGram subsidiary Vertigo Norway, they released their self-titled debut album the same year — their only album that features Norwegian lyrics — and got a hit with the single "Harley-Davidson".
 In August 1983 bassist Morty Black replaced Eikum, and the following year American vocalist Tony Harnell replaced Ingebrigtsen, making his debut on TNT's second album, Knights of the New Thunder.
 His unique and powerful 4 octave range was the final element the band needed to break out of Norway and into the world market.
 The album was a huge success in Scandinavia and the band then was offered a worldwide deal with Mercury/Polygram worldwide out of New York.
 Knights of the New Thunder was then released in the U.S. in 1984 and the video for "Seven Seas" got heavy rotation on MTV and the album entered the billboard charts.

 TNT's third album, Tell No Tales, was released in 1987 and produced the band's biggest hit, the single "10,000 Lovers (In One)".
 Tell No Tales marked a slight change in sound from melodic Euro-metal to a more palatable hard rock style, with Le Tekrø and Harnell gaining a reputation as a talented duo.
 The album was the best selling release in Norway and Sweden that year (outselling hugely popular artists like Michael Jackson and Def Leppard).
 Tell No Tales also saw the band establishing a mainstream following in Japan and the U.S. Promotional Videos for "Everyone's a Star" and "10,000 Lovers (In One)" were featured on both European and American MTV.
 They were also featured on Headbangers Ball.
 The band supported Stryper on a sold-out arena tour in the U.S. followed by a tour with Twisted Sister and Great White as well as headlining shows in large clubs in the U.S..
 In the fall of 1987 Diesel Dahl parted ways with TNT due to personal and professional differences and made his last public appearance with the band at the Spellemannprisen awards in January 1988, where TNT received the Best Rock Album award for Tell No Tales.